siliconninja/os/README.md

 # Update 4/11/19: This fork is unmaintained
 I don't have time to test this on my own device because of school.
-I have relicensed this repo to be in the public domain so that the hashbang devs can use my ideas without any attribution restrictions.
+I have relicensed this repo to be no rights reserved (Creative Commons 0) so that the hashbang devs can use my ideas without any attribution restrictions.
 Thank you for this great open-source Android ROM project!

 # #!os #